 - You can eat them as they are or add toppings of your choice.
 I love them with a sprinkle of cinnamon but you could add cacao powder, crushed nuts, coconut, pomegranate seeds, sesame seeds or drizzled chocolate.

 Nutritional facts are an ESTIMATE only, calculated using an online calculator.
 Facts will vary depending on type/size of dates and brand of nut butter used.
-Facts are bases on one medjool date stuffed with 100% natural peanut butter.
+Facts are based on one Medjool date stuffed with 100% natural peanut butter.
 It does not include any additional toppings.